ibm-cloud-docs/containers/storage-file-vpc-managing.md

     {: pre}

-1. List your file shares and filter by the cluster ID.
+1. List your shares.

     ```sh
+    ibmcloud is shares
+    ```
+    {: pre}

+1. List each file share and find the associated cluster ID.
+    ```sh
-    ibmcloud is shares | grep CLUSTER-ID
+    ibmcloud is share SHARE | grep CLUSTER-ID
     ```
     {: pre}